MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 1. In the **Select profiling type** section, select the **Heap snapshot** option button.

-1. Under **Select JavaScript VM instance**, select the process that you want to profile.
+1. Under **Select JavaScript VM instance**, select the JavaScript VM that you want to profile.

 1. Click the **Take snapshot** button: